iotaledger/goshimmer/docOps/docs/apis/communication.md

 fmt.Println(string(message.Payload))
 ```

-Note that we're getting actual `Message` objects from this call which represent a vertex in the communication layer Tangle.
+Note that you are getting actual `Message` objects from this call, which represent a vertex in the communication layer Tangle.
 It does not matter what type of payload the message contains, meaning that this will also return messages which contain a transactions or DRNG payloads.

 #### Response examples